mikesplain/nginx-proxy-pass-docker/README.md

 A simple container that proxy passes to an external source.

-A number of great containers for reverse proxying to containers exist however I couldn't find any that would proxy pass to external sources on the fly.
+A number of great containers for reverse proxying to containers exist(I'm a fan of jwilder/nginx-proxy) however I couldn't find any that would proxy pass to external sources on the fly.

 Simply run: